twofingerrightclick/svdoever.github.io/src/pages/weblog-deployment-to-static-azure-website.md

 One issue with the static web sites on Azure storage is that they support http only.
 This can be solved using an Azure CDN as described in [Tutorial: Use Azure CDN to enable a custom domain with SSL for a static website](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website-custom-domain).

+My first take on selecting a CDN was taking the Microsoft standard CDN.
+The issue that I faced was that when I updated an article the CDN did not reflect these changes.
+Expiration of items on the CDN are controlled by `Cache-Control` headers as explained in the article [Manage expiration of web content in Azure CDN](https://docs.microsoft.com/en-us/azure/cdn/cdn-manage-expiration-of-cloud-service-content).
+Because I'm running from a static web site hosted on Azure blob storage I don't have a web server in between where I can control these headers like I can do on for example IIS.
+The other CDN offerings on Azure (Verizon, Akamai) give you more control to override caching based on for example file extensions.
+I first tried the Verizon offering which let you control these settings in a separate and incomprehensible "manage" interface.
+After struggling for a while I tried the Akamai offering of the CDN which has the Azure management screens as described in the above mentioned article so I could make all pages cache for 1 minute except for .js, .css and .json files which get a new unique url after each site generation and can be cached fr a year.

 The CDN for this weblog is running on [https://svdoever.azureedge.net](https://svdoever.azureedge.net).
 The custom domain name [www.sergevandenoever.nl](https://www.sergevandenoever.nl) points to this url.